azat-co/practicalnode/chapter3/chapter3.md

 - `request`(<https://npmjs.org/package/request>): the third most-starred npm module (as of this writing)
 - *core* `http` *module*: clunky and very low level
 - `supertest`: a superagent-based assertions library
+- `node-fetch`: a port of a native Fetch API from ECMAScript and browsers
+- `axios`: a promise and async/await based library which works in Node and browsers (recommended)

 Here's the updated `package.json`: